kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/add-dummy-users.md

     - The `addDummyUsers` method creates dummy users with hardcoded usernames and passwords.
     - Finally, the dummy users are saved to the repository using the `save` method.

-## Conclusion

-Congratulations!
-You have successfully added dummy users to simulate a database in your Spring Security-enabled application.
-By initializing a list of dummy users in the UserRepositoryImpl class and populating it during application startup, you can now authenticate and authorize users within your application.

 ---

 # [NEXT TASK: Create Identity to Users](create-identity-to-users.md)